History of Simpsons Special Care Babies

 Good or bad news was given in that corridor.
 There was nowhere for the parents to spend time away and no area available where families could be together.
 Then there were times when the shortage of equipment meant that a piece of equipment had to be taken from an improving baby to monitor a sicker one.
 Talking to other parents and visitors it seemed there were enough people who wanted to help the Unit and could be active in fundraising and raising awareness.

-So Sue and Peter Heatley, Heather Brown, Willie Gibson, Rhona and Ian Lang with Dr Hume (the doctor in charge of the Unit then), Marie and her tireless sister Claire all initiated a group to talk over how they could help.
+So Sue and Peter Heatly, Heather Brown, Willie Gibson, Rhona and Ian Laing with Dr Hume (the doctor in charge of the Unit then), Marie and her tireless sister Claire all initiated a group to talk over how they could help.
 Things had to change and they could make a difference - numbers didn’t matter, commitment did.
 Ian Laing, then Senior Registrar became actively involved soon after.
 No name for the group was identified.
 Friends of Simpson Neonatal Intensive Care Unit (FOSNICU) was chosen in 1985 as Dr Hume felt it was very important to inform people about the intensive nature of the care the babies needed.
 Deirdre Dalrymple was instrumental in drawing up the Constitution.